ponahoum/batchit/README.md

+This fork changes thebatchit rss ulimit for batch jobs to be really limited in memory usage.
-batchit is a collection of utilities for working with AWS batch.
+The build for linux-amd64 can be found in the actifacts of actions. batchit is a collection of utilities for working with AWS batch.

 usage
 =====